schmiatz/agave/docs/src/operations/guides/validator-failover.md

 Summary:

 * Identity is a symbolic link we will create in the next section.
-It may point to your staked identity or your inactive "junk" identity.
+It may point to your staked identity or your inactive unstaked identity.
 * No changed to the vote account, just shown for context.
 * Authorized voter points to your main, staked identity.